Behavioral psych 101: social media and distracted driving

 Originally published on Insurance Innovation Reporter

 Reports from government and industry experts leave no doubt: distracted driving is an epidemic.
 Risky roadway behaviors like texting behind the wheel take a staggering toll in lives and money.
-One out of four drivers have suffered an accident due to distracted driving, costing the insurance industry $10 billion annually.
+One out of four drivers have suffered an accident due to distracted driving, costing the auto insurance industry $10 billion annually.
 What’s driving these trends, and what can the insurance industry do to persuade drivers to put down their phones and focus on the road?

 The largest insurers are collaborating with major telecommunications companies on road safety education and awareness campaigns.
 There is also an effort by the industry to inform local, state and federal agencies as well as schools.
 Insurers have also promoted road safety apps focused on distracted driving.
 So, while we are certainly beginning to address the problem, how can we leverage the data and insights to further reduce distracted driving?